foundry-rs/book/src/tutorials/solmate-nft.md

 cast send --rpc-url=$RPC_URL <contractAddress> "mintTo(address)" <arg>
 ```

-Well done, you just minted your first NFT from your contract.
-You can sanity check the owner of the NFT with currentTokenId equal to **0** by running the below ```cast call``` command.
-The address you provided above should be returned as the owner and printed to your console.
+Well done!
+You just minted your first NFT from your contract.
+You can sanity check the owner of the NFT with `currentTokenId` equal to **0** by running the below ``cast call`` command.
+The address you provided above should be returned as the owner.

 ```bash
 cast call --rpc-url=$RPC_URL --private-key=$PRIVATE_KEY <contractAddress> "ownerOf(uint256)" 0